katholt/reddog-nf/README.md

     - vcfutils varFilter: >= 30 RMS mapping quaility
     - python script: >= 30 mapping quality
     - these are different statistics but is the raw mapping quality filter sufficient?
-* Do we need unmapped reads?
-    - currently removing all unmapped reads from BAMs
-    - this could be produced optionally
 * Ingroup defined as:
     - m = total\_reads / replicon\_coverage / 100
     - isolate's m <= (stddev all isolate's m) * 2